jaimenj/miscellaneous-scripts/README.md

 ## Installation

-1. Install the plugin uploading files intto the directory /wp-content/plugins/.
+1. Install the plugin uploading files intto the directory /wp-content/plugins/miscellaneous-scripts/ like others plugins.
 2. Activate the plugin into the Plugins menu in the admin panel of Wordpress.
 3. Got to Settings > Miscellaneous Scripts and set all the codes you need for the frontend.
 4. Save and flush cache of the frontend if needed.